The Master of Disguise: Production

 There is a longstanding rumor that the filming of the scene in the Turtle Club took place on September 11, 2001, the same day as the September 11 attacks, causing production to stop and observe a moment of silence during the terrorist attacks.
 The rumor states that Dana Carvey was in the full turtle outfit and makeup during the solemn moment.
-The rumor is believed to have stemmed from a piece of trivia on the movie's IMDb page, a section that includes user-generated content and is not subject to rigorous fact-checking.
+The rumor is occasionally humorously exaggerated to claim Carvey retracted his head into the shell of the turtle costume out of fear.
+The rumor is believed to have stemmed from a piece of trivia on the film's IMDb page, a section that includes user-generated content and is not subject to rigorous fact-checking.
 Director Perry Andelin Blake and Carvey both later confirmed that a moment of silence for the victims of the attack was held and that Carvey was in the turtle outfit during the moment of silence, but that the moment took place a few weeks after the attacks.
-On the morning of September 11, the movie was still in pre-production, and filming was scheduled to begin in a couple of weeks.
+On the morning of September 11, the film was still in pre-production, and filming was scheduled to begin in a couple of weeks.